villares/python-in-a-visual-context/Processing-Python-py5/LSystem.md

 ### Iterating and concatenating strings

-We can iterate over a word with a `for` loop, it will get you letters.
+We can iterate over a string (word or phrase) with a `for` loop, that will get you the individual letters.
 Python still considers a single letter a string (unlike other languages it doesn't have a *char* type).

 ```python
 >>> for letter in 'cat':